open-telemetry/oteps/text/0265-event-vision.md

   OpenTelemetry Logs have two places to put structure (attributes and body), while often logging libraries only have one layer of structure, which makes it non-obvious how to do a two-way mapping between them in this case.
 * How do event bodies interoperate with Span Events?

-## Future possibilities
+* Should the Log API have an `IsEnabled` function based on severity level, scope name, and event name?

-* The Log API may need an `IsEnabled` function based on severity level, scope name, and event name.
+* What kind of ergonomic improvements to the API make sense now that the OpenTelemetry Log API is user-facing?
-* Ergonomic improvements.
+* How do OpenTelemetry Events relate to raw metric events?
-* Emitting raw metric events as opposed to aggregating and emitting them as OpenTelemetry Metric data (e.g. [opentelemetry-specification/617](https://github.com/open-telemetry/opentelemetry-specification/issues/617)).
+  (e.g. [opentelemetry-specification/617](https://github.com/open-telemetry/opentelemetry-specification/issues/617)).
-* Emitting raw span events as opposed to aggregating and emitting them as OpenTelemetry Span data (e.g. a [streaming SDK](https://github.com/search?q=repo%3Aopen-telemetry%2Fopentelemetry-specification+%22streaming+sdk%22&type=issues)).
+* How do OpenTelemetry Events relate to raw span events?
-* Capturing events and emitting metrics from them.
+  (e.g. a [streaming SDK](https://github.com/search?q=repo%3Aopen-telemetry%2Fopentelemetry-specification+%22streaming+sdk%22&type=issues)).